Blog Tools

 Consider an email campaign with a subject line like “Special Offer.”
 If recipients consistently ignore, delete, or mark these emails as spam, it raises a red flag for spam filters.
 This signals that the content may not resonate with the audience, increasing the risk of future emails being classified as spam.

-Emails that prioritize visual elements such as heavy use of images, unconventional fonts or colors, and an abundance of links—especially those leading to dubious websites—can raise red flags for spam filters.
+Emails that prioritize visual elements such as heavy use of images, overly blurred backgrounds, unconventional fonts or colors, and an abundance of links—especially those leading to dubious websites—can raise red flags for spam filters.

 Imagine receiving an email adorned with vibrant colors, flashy graphics, and links pointing to potentially suspicious destinations.
 While intended to capture attention, these design choices can inadvertently trigger spam filters due to their association with common phishing tactics.

-An email from a domain or IP recognized for spamming has more chance to get noticed.
-This image is gradually made with factors like the number of emails dispatched and how frequently receivers mark them as spam.
+An email from a domain or IP recognized for spamming has more chance to get noticeĀd.
+Run a domain blacklist check periodically to catch reputation issues before they hurt deliverability.
+This image is gradually made with factors like the number of emails dispatched and how frequently receivers mark theĀm as spam.

 Picture this scenario: You send out a well-crafted email that originates from a domain or IP address with a history of spamming.
 Despite your legitimate intentions, the sender’s past can cast a shadow over your email, increasing the likelihood of being flagged by spam filters.